The Citrus You Haven’t Heard About

 - Helping treat bronchitis

 Mandarinquats will keep refrigerated for up to two weeks.
 Remember to eat them with the peel to balance the tartness of the fruit.
 They are usually not eaten whole, but rather used in making marmalades, marinades, syrups or preserves.
 Sliced, they also pair well with chicken, pork, fennel, aged cheeses and salads.
-Click here to try a salad with mandarinquats.
-Simply substitute sliced mandarinquats for the tangerines.
+Click here to try pan-seared wild salmon with Carmelo’s citrus-fennel slaw.
 Happy experimenting!

 Try this hybrid marvel and obtain its health benefits in its short-lived season.